-Feed Pumpkin to the Local Wildlife
+Feed Your Jack O’ Lantern to Local Wildlife

 Animals will eat more than just seeds; they’ll eat the whole pumpkin.
 This can also be a tasty snack for backyard chickens.
 Some animals are capable of eating the pumpkin whole, but you’ll need to cut it into pieces for smaller animals.
 Make sure there’s no paint or mold on your pumpkin before leaving it out for wildlife.

-Make a Pumpkin Birdhouse
+Make a Jack O’ Lantern Birdhouse

 Bake the Pumpkin Seeds